The North’s Premier Book Sales

-Kamal Badreshany (Assistant Secretary), Fadia Faqir, Nathan Griffin, Neil Griffin, Dave Harrop, Elaine Malcolm, Vin McIntyre, Niall Oddy, Roger Reeve, Bill Williamson (Student Welfare Officer), Diane Williamson (Student Welfare Officer), Eileen Williamson (Treasurer), Justin Willis (Chair), Penny Wilson (Secretary)
+Kamal Badreshany (Assistant Secretary), Fadia Faqir, Nathan Griffin, Neil Griffin, Dave Harrop, Elaine Malcolm, Vin McIntyre, Roger Reeve, Valentina Tumolo, Bill Williamson (Student Welfare Officer), Diane Williamson (Student Welfare Officer), Eileen Williamson (Treasurer), Justin Willis (Chair), Penny Wilson (Secretary), Martin Wood.

 Membership of the Trust is open to all who agree with its aims.